 What you should include in your travel insurance policy

-Unfortunately, Malaysia doesn’t have a reciprocal health care agreement with Australia.
-Which means if you get ill or injured while you’re over there, you’ll have to pay for medical treatment yourself.
+Unfortunately, Malaysia doesn’t have a Reciprocal Health Care Agreement with Australia.
+This means if you get ill or injured while you’re over there, you’ll have to pay for medical treatment yourself.

-However, you can avoid hefty out-of-pocket medical bills with travel insurance via medical expenses cover.
-When comparing, choose a policy with a limit you’re comfortable with.
-Your limit is how much your insurer will pay in the event of a claim.
+However, you can avoid a great deal of hefty out-of-pocket medical bills through travel insurance with medical expenses cover.
+Your travel insurance plan can also cover costs for hospital and medical care, as well as emergency medical evacuation and repatriation back to Australia if you become seriously injured or pass away while overseas.
+When comparing, choose a policy with a limit you’re comfortable with, your limit being how much your insurer will pay in the event you need to claim.

 Loss of personal belongings

 Do you plan on taking expensive equipment with you to Malaysia?
 If so, think about getting them insured.
-As mentioned, petty crime is common in Malaysia, including bag-snatching.2
+As mentioned, petty crime is common in Malaysia, including bag snatching.2 Your policy can also cover you for the loss or damage of your belongings, rather than just theft.

-To increase your safety, only carry the valuables you need and stay alert in public areas.
+To increase your safety, only carry necessary valuables and stay alert in public areas.

-Travel insurance can cover unexpected cancellations and delays.
-Depending on your level of cover this may include flights, accommodation and other travel-related bookings like tours and experiences.
+Travel insurance can cover unexpected trip cancellations and delays.
+Depending on your level of cover, this may include flights, accommodation and other travel-related bookings like tours and experiences.

-Get covered before you take off.
-Many policies allow you take out travel insurance when you book your trip, just in case your hotel is shut down, one of your flights is cancelled or you fall ill before you depart Australia.
+It’s a good idea to take out travel insurance as soon as you book your trip, so you may be covered if your hotel is shut down, one of your flights is cancelled or you fall ill before you depart Australia.

 Malaysia is prone to inclement weather conditions, including earthquakes, flooding and landslides.
 So, if you’re in Malaysia and a natural disaster occurs, your travel plans could fall apart, leading to lost money from cancelled bookings.

-Fortunately, travel insurance can cover many things resulting from a natural disaster, including medical expenses, loss of belongings, cancellations/delays of flights and other travel-related bookings.
+Fortunately, travel insurance can cover many things resulting from a natural disaster, including medical expenses, loss of belongings, cancellations or curtailment, flight delays and other travel-related bookings.

-*Please note, not all policies will cover all related costs from a natural disaster.
+*Please note, not all policies will cover all related costs from a natural disaster and COVID-19 cover is not available with every policy.

 What doesn’t travel insurance cover?

-Even if you do take out travel insurance, it won’t save the day in every situation, there will be exclusions – events or incidences insurers won’t cover.
+Even if you take out travel insurance, it won’t save the day in every situation; every policy has exclusions – events or incidences insurers won’t cover.
 For example, it won’t cover instances where you:

-- drove without an Australian licence and an International Driving Permit.
-To drive in Malaysia, you need both.
+- Drove without an Australian license and an International Driving Permit (to drive in Malaysia, you need both).

 Our top travel tips for Malaysia